 Current District Representatives for 2021-2022

-Josie is a 2nd year private school ALT who comes from sunny England.
+Josie is a 3rd year, going on 4th year private school ALT who comes from sunny England.
 She originates from a town “close to London” as her town is so obscure google maps is usually needed as a visual aid.
 She currently resides in the beautiful downtown area of Saga city, only a 10 minute walk from all of her favourite bars.
 Josie’s hobbies include watching too many films, TV shows and F1, reading, going on adventures and drinking copious amounts of tea and alcohol.
 There is an ancient myth that her body has no blood, only a 60:40 ratio of alcohol to tea.
 She is also an avid supporter of the local Saga basketball team the “Saga Ballooners”.
 Her favourite activity is getting far too irate at the opposing team while drinking a nice beer.
 As long as you aren’t doing the ballooners dirty, she is rather friendly and is ready to be there to answer any questions you may have, or help with whatever you need.
 Josie loves Saga with every fiber in her body and is always ready to give advice on the best places to go.
 She hopes you come to love Saga as much as we all love Saga.